Gabriel Alves de Faria

 Executive Director, Belgium and Brasil

 Gabriel Alves de Faria is the co-founder and director of Not Only Voices.
 He holds a law degree from the Federal University of Espirito Santo in Brazil, a European Master's Degree in Human Rights and Democratisation (E. MA/EIUC - Utrecht University), and an LLM from the Geneva Academy of International Humanitarian Law and Human Rights.
-Among other roles, he has held positions as an intern at the United Nations International Children’s Emergency Fund (UNICEF) in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC; and most recently as an Interim Field Coordinator and Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO) in the DR Congo.
+Among other roles, he has held positions at UNICEF in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC; and most recently as an Interim Field Coordinator and Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO) in the DR Congo.
 He now lives in betwen Belgium and Brazil and works as an independent consultant.
 He has volunteered for Amnesty International in Ireland and COC in Amsterdam.
 Gabriel won the AIESEC Brazil Alumnus Peace Prize in 2017 and is a Human Rights Campaign's Global Innovator .

 "'The opposite of war isn't peace, it's creation.'"

 Chair Of The Board of Advisors, Netherlands

-Marcel Musters is Not Only Voices’ Chair of the Board of Advisors.
+Marcel Musters is Not Only Voices’ co-founder and the Chair of the Board of Advisors.
 He co-produced the organization’s pilot project in Southeast Asia with Gabriel, and contributed additional cinematography during shooting.
 Marcel is a Dutch actor, a graduate of the Amsterdam School of Drama, and co-founder of renowned theatre group “mugmetdegoudentand” (since 1985).
 He is best known for his roles in Dutch movies and TV series including The Preacher (2004), Black Book (2006), Stages (2007), De bende van Oss (2011), Penoza (2012-2015) and Zwarte Tulp (2015).
 For his interpretation of Max in Deer Park, he was awarded Best Actor of 2000 (Dutch Golden Globes).
 Before becoming an artist, Marcel worked as a psychiatric nurse for five years.

 Cinematographer and editor, Vietnam